2. TREASURE HUNT

 We can see it coming from a mile away.
 The dreaded form or email that is a pre-arranged absence homework request.
 I think they wouldn’t annoy me so much if students ACTUALLY DID THE WORK I PUT TOGETHER.
 I used to spend a lot of time making beautiful packets for students.
 After about the 6th time Johnny didn’t complete his packet during his two-week vacation to Disney World, I said forget this and came up with the idea to use task cards.
 Just like in #4, I print them off 24 to a page, staple the two pages together, and boom.
 You’ve got a great review for a student of a topic.
 Throw in the notes and let the student work through the different tasks.

 Ready to try task cards?
-Here are three FREE sets to help you get started!
+Here is a FREE set to help you get started!
+Click HERE to get it.

 Looking for more task cards?
 Here are my 5 most popular task card sets or you can click HERE to see all 60+ sets in my store!